phil-stew/Empolyee-M-System/README.md

 # Empolyee-M-System
 An employee system for managing employees

+To start this application ypu can use 'npm start' or 'node index.js'

+most my code is located in there server.js files.

 In the application a user can add new roles, depmartments and new employees

 also the can view all employees, roles and departmants